Toyota Hilux: Third generation (N30, N40; 1978)

-The redesigned Hilux was introduced in August 1978, with a 4WD variant introduced in January 1979.
+The redesigned Hilux (marketed as Hilux California in Japan) was introduced in August 1978, with a four-wheel-drive variant introduced in January 1979.
 The newer model was of similar dimensions to its predecessor, but both front and rear tracks were wider.
+A variant with a 90 mm shorter cab – identified by the thinner B-pillar – was also available, mainly for the Japanese and Asian markets.
 Another change was the front suspension was changed from coil springs to a torsion bar design, still with a double wishbone layout.
-The 4WD variant – not offered with any engines smaller than the two-litre "18R" – featured some common technology with the larger Toyota Land Cruiser.
-Its front axle was a live, leaf-sprung design unlike the more car-like type used on rear-wheel drive Hiluxes.
-Production of the four-wheel drive models stopped in July 1983, but some 2WD variations continued production in parallel with the next generation models.
-The L series diesel engine was offered on the 2WD variants from September 1979 and also on the 4WD variants beginning in March 1983.
-In Japan, the Hilux was joined with the all new Toyota MasterAce, sharing load carrying duties which was sold at Toyota Store locations alongside the Hilux.
+The four-wheel-drive variant – not offered with any engines smaller than the 2.0-litre "18R" – featured some common technology with the larger Land Cruiser.
+Its front axle was a live, leaf-sprung design unlike the more car-like type used on rear-wheel drive Hiluxes (this suspension setup was retained for base four-wheel-drive N100/110 models until 1997).
+The L series diesel engine was offered on the rear-wheel-drive variants from September 1979 and also on the four-wheel drive variants beginning in October 1981.
+The N40 chassis was also available as a double cab body style starting in October 1981.
+It has thinner C-pillar, similar to the short cab variant.

-The Australian market originally received the 1.6-litre 12R engine in rear-wheel drive models, while 4WD models have the 2-litre 18R-C engine with 63 kW.
-These were all built on the longer wheelbase, with either pickup or cab-chassis bodywork.
-Top speed of the Australian Hilux 4WD was 130 km/h.
+The Australian market originally received the 1.6-litre 12R engine in rear-wheel-drive models, while four-wheel-drive models have the 2.0-litre 18R-C engine with 63 kW.
+These were all built on the longer-wheelbase, with either pickup or cab chassis bodywork.
+Top speed of the Australian Hilux four-wheel-drive was 130 km/h.